pnp/custom-learning-office-365/installation/README.md

 ## Execute PowerShell Configuration Script

 A PowerShell script `M365lpConfiguration.ps1` is included that you will need to execute to create three [tenant properties](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/tenant-properties) that the solution uses.
-In addition the script creates two [single part app pages](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/single-part-app-pages) in the site pages library to host the admin and user web parts at a known location.
+In addition, the script creates two [single part app pages](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/single-part-app-pages) in the site pages library to host the admin and user web parts at a known location.

 Using the script looks like this:
 `.\M365lpConfiguration.ps1 -TenantName contoso -SiteCollectionName MicrosoftTraining`